DraouiBilal/AIS/README.md

 ## Architecture

-The application will be built following the microservices architecture, here a more detailed description of the architecture:
+The application will be built following the microservices architecture, here is a more detailed description of the architecture:

 ![Architecture](./extra/Architecture.png)